 Be confident in the triumph of goodEzekiel 38:1–39:29

 Evil will not have the last word.
 Good will ultimately triumph.
-God is sovereign.
+God is sovereign – even over a global pandemic!
 As St Thomas Aquinas put it, ‘God is so powerful that he can direct any evil to a good end.’